Pulling back information geometry: Details for our implementation and experiments

 \subsection{Shortest path approximation with cubic splines}

-As we have described in the main paper, we propose an approximate solution for the shortest paths based on cubic splines.
-Let a cubic spline $c(t) = [1,t,t^2,t^3]\T[\psi_0, \psi_1, \psi_2, \psi_3]$ with parameters $\bs{\psi}\in\R^4$, which we optimize using the approximation of the curve energy $ \psi^* = \argmin_\psi \mathrm{Energy}[c_\psi] $.
+As we described in the main paper, we use an approximate solution for the shortest paths based on cubic splines.
+Let a cubic spline $c_{\bs{\psi}}(t) = [1,t,t^2,t^3]\T[\bs{\psi}_0, \bs{\psi}_1, \bs{\psi}_2, \bs{\psi}_3]$ with parameters $\bs{\psi}_i\in\R^{d \times 1}$.
+Also, in our implementation the actual curve is a piecewise cubic spline and we optimize the $K$ control points $\b{c}_k$ as well.
+We optimize the parameters using the approximation of the curve energy $\{\bs{\psi}_k^*, \b{c}^*_k\}_{k=1}^K = \argmin_{\bs{\psi}} \mathrm{Energy}[c_{\bs{\psi}}]$.
 In general, we can use Prop.~\ref{prop:FRenergydistance} as long as we can propagate the gradient through the KL or as in \eqref{eq:approx_energy_categorical} if an explicit closed form solution exists.
-In this case, we are able to use automatic differentiation for the optimization of the parameters.
+In this case, we are able to use automatic differentiation for the optimization of the parameters (as discussed in Sec.~\ref{appendix:sec:black_box_random_geometry}).

+In practical terms, we compute these shortest paths by creating a uniform grid in latent space and computing, only once, the curve energy for the edges of this grid.
+After this expensive computation (which only needs to be performed once) we can use shortest-paths algorithms in graphs to create a suitable initialization of the geodesic.
+We fit a cubic spline to this initialization and then optimize its parameters further.